 Comotomo Baby Bottle

 Moms who are looking to make bottle feedings feel like the full breastfeeding experience might want to buy the Comotomo baby bottles.
 Made out of silicone, even the bottle base is squeezable like a real breast.
-Be warned though, Comotomo bottles are even pricier than the Munchkin bottles.
+Be warned though, Comotomo breastfeeding bottles are even pricier than the Munchkin bottles.

 Dr. Brown’s Original Wide-Neck Bottles